ChaoqiJia/ML-CL-k-Center/README.md

    ### Input [ML-CL-k-Center/code/addConstraints/OutPut.java]

-    - set the file path at the _inputFilename_ (and the pure dataset need to separate attribute values with commas);
+    - set the file path at the _inputFilename_ (and the pure dataset needs to separate attribute values with commas);
     - input the parameter k: number of clusters, d: dimension, markPosition: label position

   ### Output [ML-CL-k-Center/code/addConstraints/OutPut.java]